-CLASP submits the following comments in response to the July 3, 2017 modification request on the 1115 Demonstration Waiver Amendment.
-We have serious concerns about the effects of the underlying waiver, as proposed, on the coverage and health outcomes of low-income Medicaid beneficiaries in Kentucky.
-This modification takes an even bigger step backwards in coverage; the state's own enrollment projections estimate that more than 95,000 people will be uninsured after this waiver with the modifications is implemented.
+CLASP submits the following comments in response to the Kentucky HEALTH proposal.
+We have serious concerns about the effects of the underlying waiver and subsequent modification on the coverage and health outcomes of low-income Medicaid beneficiaries in Kentucky.
+This propoal takes a step backwards in coverage; the state's own enrollment projections estimate that more than 95,000 people will be uninsured if this proposal is implemented.